RajeshLaffey/freecodecamp-daily-challenges/solutions/solution-day002-Integer-Hypotenuse /notes.md

 `math.isqrt()` returns the integer portion of a square root without using floating-point arithmetic.
 By squaring the result and comparing it to the original value, the function avoids precision issues that can occur when using decimals.

 ## Testing
-The function is tested with a known example:
+The function was tested using two cases:
+- `(3, 4)` → `a² + b² = 25`, which results in an integer hypotenuse

-- `(3, 5)` → `a² + b² = 34`, which does not have an integer square root
+- `(3, 5)` → `a² + b² = 34`, which does not result in an integer hypotenuse

-The result is printed to visually confirm correctness.
+Printing the results provides a simple visual confirmation that the logic behaves as expected.

 ## Key Takeaway
-This challenge reinforces mathematical problem-solving in Python and demonstrates a reliable way to check for perfect squares using integer arithmetic instead of floating-point comparisons.
+This challenge reinforces applying mathematical formulas in Python and highlights the usefulness of integer-based operations when validating perfect squares.